patdryburgh/hitchens/README.md

 ## License

 The code for this theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+The font, EB Garamond, is Copyright 2017 The EB Garamond Project Authors and licensed under the [SIL Open Font License Version 1.1](https://github.com/patdryburgh/hitchens/blob/master/assets/fonts/OFL.txt).

+Graphics are released to the public domain.